agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/ApplicationsApi.md

 <a id="listapplications"></a>
 # **ListApplications**
-> Applications ListApplications (string fields = null, string filters = null, string orders = null, int? currentPage = null, int? pageSize = null)
+> Applications1 ListApplications (string fields = null, string filters = null, string orders = null, int? currentPage = null, int? pageSize = null)

 Utilize this method to execute a query designed to fetch comprehensive information, delivering all results in a singular response.
 If necessary, the method returns a portion of the results along with an identifier to retrieve the remaining data.